qdrant/landing_page/qdrant-landing/content/solutions/_index.md

 ---
 title: Solutions
-section_title: Elevate <span>Your Business</span> with Qdrant
+section_title: Tasks and Problems solved with Qdrant
 subtitle: Here are just a few examples of how Qdrant can help your Business
-description: Tasks and Problems solved with Qdrant
+description: Elevate Your Business with Qdrant.
+Tasks and Problems solved with Qdrant
 ---